zephinzer/dev/README.md

 ## Building

+As this is a desktop app meant for cross-platform distribution, this gets a little complicated.
+The instructions assume an Ubuntu build environment.

+### General build notes

+1. Run `setup_build` to install the required:
+   1. `2goarray` for converting a PNG icon into Go code
+   2. `rsrc` for compiling Windows application manifests
+2. Run `setup_build_linux` if you're building from a linux environment

 ### Build notes for Linux

-The Linux assets can be found at `./assets/linux` relative to the project root.
+1. The Linux assets can be found at `./assets/linux` relative to the project root.

-- `TODO`

 ### Build notes for MacOS

-The MacOS assets can be found at `./assets/macos` relative to the project root.
+1. The MacOS assets can be found at `./assets/macos` relative to the project root.

-- `TODO`

 ### Build notes for Windows

-The Windows assets can be found at `./assets/windows` relative to the project root.
+1. The Windows assets can be found at `./assets/windows` relative to the project root.

-1. Confirm that the `rsrc` binary is available in your path.
+2. Confirm that the `rsrc` binary is available in your path to compile the manifest.
 You can get this using `make setup_build`

+## Releasing

+This should be done automatically via the CI pipeline.

+## Distribution

+> TODO

 ## References